ScilifelabDataCentre/DbShare/README.md

 ## Queries

 - Query the tables in a database.
+- A query is specified using Sqlite3 SQL.
+- Queries are made towards the database in read-only mode, hence are secure.
 - Edit the query.
 - Make a view out of the query.